vitaly-t/pg-promise/README.md

 # Usage

 Once you have created a [Database] object, according to the steps in the [Official Documentation], you get access to the methods documented below.
+And [Learn by Example] guide is very easy to follow.

 ## Methods

 All query methods of the library are based off generic method [query].

-You should normally use only result-specific methods for executing queries, all of which are named according to how many rows of data the query is expected to return, so for each query you should pick the right method:
+You should normally use only the derived, result-specific methods for executing queries, all of which are named according to how many rows of data the query is expected to return, so for each query you should pick the right method:
 [none], [one], [oneOrNone], [many], [manyOrNone] = [any].
 Do not confuse the method name for the number of rows to be affected by the query, which is completely irrelevant.